KhronosGroup/Vulkan-ValidationLayers/docs/gpu_dump.md

 } ssbo[];
 ```

-GPU Dump will help print the specific range that is valid for your runtime descriptor arrays.
+GPU Dump will print the first index of your runtime descriptor array that is no longer inside the heap.

 ```
 Validation Information: [ GPU-DUMP ] | MessageID = 0xe5c5edc1